 Explanatory Notes for Interviewers, Oral History Recording Agreement , FAQ, Select a Repository, Principles and Best Practice and more.

 Note: If you wish to add an organisation name or logo to the Recording Agreement please email firstname.lastname@example.org for an editable version and put NOHANZ Recording Agreement in the subject line.
-We recommend completing the Recording Agreement form by hand.
+We recommend completing the Recording Agreement or this form by hand.
 For more guidance please refer to the Explanatory Notes below.

 Oral History Recording Agreement Explanatory Notes for Interviewers, Version 2, September 2014 (replaces Version 1b, July 2013)